rubiojr/omnivore-exporter/README.md

 omnivore-export --output-dir ~/Documents/omnivore-exports
 ```

-omnivore-exporter can also use [monolith](https://github.com/Y2Z/monolith) to export the articles to a single HTML file, if available in the PATH (recommended, the fidelity of the exports is better).
+By default, omnivore-exporter uses [obelisk](https://github.com/go-shiori/obelisk) to export the articles to a single HTML file on disk, without additional dependencies.

+It can optionally use [monolith](https://github.com/Y2Z/monolith) instead of obelisk, if available in PATH.
+The the fidelity of the exports with monolith is generally better, in its current version.

 ```bash
 omnivore-export --output-dir ~/Documents/omnivore-exports --use-monolith